manasnigam11/MindEase/README.md

 * **Database:** MongoDB for flexible document storage of user entries, sessions, and chat logs.
 * **Deployment-ready:** Separate build/deploy flows for frontend and backend so the app can scale and integrate with third-party services (auth, video, notifications).

+## My Personal Contribution

+In this project, I primarily focused on backend development and system integration.
+I was responsible for designing and managing the database using MongoDB, ensuring efficient storage, retrieval, and handling of user data.

+I implemented secure user authentication features, including sign-up and login functionality, to maintain privacy and data security.
+Additionally, I developed the core logic for the booking system, enabling students to seamlessly schedule counseling sessions.
+I also contributed to building the dashboard logic to help manage user interactions and system flow effectively.

+Beyond backend development, I played a key role in integrating different components of the system, ensuring smooth communication between frontend and backend.
+I also made minor frontend improvements and fixes wherever required to enhance usability and overall performance.

+Overall, my contribution focused on building a reliable backend, ensuring system functionality, and supporting the team in delivering a complete, real-world mental health support solution.

+This role strengthened my understanding of backend architecture, database design, and real-world system integration.

 ## Impact & goals

 MindHaven aims to reduce barriers to mental-health care by encouraging regular self-monitoring and streamlining access to support.
 For SIH judges and future users, the project demonstrates a practical, deployable approach to mental wellness tools that can be adapted for colleges, workplaces, or community health programs.